lognece/Akari_ASP/README.md

 # Light (Akari) Project

-This was a project for the course Artificial Inteligence in the University of Potsdam.
-The tests were prewritten by the teaching team.
+This was a project for the course Artificial Inteligence at the University of Potsdam.
+The tests were pre-written by the teaching team.
 My solution you can find here: [light.lp](asp/light.lp).

 The instructions that were given for the project are in this file: [light.ipynb](light.ipynb).